-IT organizations that implement any of today’s ITSM tools suites without first addressing the IT Service Strategy steps frequently find that they cannot produce metrics relevant to the business or IT services.
-They continue to be challenged when asked, “What is the value of IT to the business community members?”
+IT organizations that implement any of today’s ITSM tools suites without first addressing the IT Service Strategy steps frequently find that they cannot produce metrics relevant to the business about IT services.
+They continue to be challenged when asked, “What is the value of IT expenditures to the business?”

 This is problematic when one of the primary justifications for the new or upgrade of the ITSM tool suite is to bring a greater alignment and understanding of the value of IT between the IT organization and the business.

 Whatever the objectives of the business, the IT organization’s “customers” provide services to their users.
 Those users may themselves be service providers with their own customers, users, clients, consumers, or even citizens.
 Each word is synonymous with defining both the receiver of business services and the receiver of technology services from the IT organization.
 To eliminate confusion that may come up on this topic, in this blog series we use the term “business community” to mean the receiver of technology services from the IT organization.

 The value chain is continuous, and from the business community perspective, the IT organization is one of its highly valued suppliers in a chain of suppliers.